noahcoetsee/SpaceRPG/README.md

 # Objective:
-***To create a persistent universe, in which the economy is simulated based off of player influence, as well as trade between systems, piracy, security, personal miltias, and more.***
+***To create a persistent universe, in which the economy is simulated based off of player influence, as well as trade between systems, piracy, security, personal militias, and more.***

 ## Features:
 - 70+ Star Systems to interact with